708yamaguchi/decopin_hand/README.md

 ```

 ## Vibration recognition
 To all launch files, `use_rosbag` and `filename` arguments can be passed to use rosbag.
 By default, rosbag is paused at first.
-Press 'Space' key on terminal to start playing erosbag.
+Press 'Space' key on terminal to start playing rosbag.

 1. Save noise to `train_data/noise.npy`
 ```bash
 roslaunch decopin_hand save_noise.launch
 ```

 2. Save action spectrograms to `train_data/original_spectrogram/(target_class)`.
 The newly saveed spectrograms are appended to existing spectrograms.
-You should use rosbag to get data repeatedly.
 ```bash
 # For action spectrograms
 roslaunch decopin_hand save_action.launch target_class:=(target_class) save_when_action:=true